owncloud/ios-sdk/doc/concepts/MessageQueue.md

 	- the presenter with the highest priority wins
 - present messages and indicate outcome via provided completionHandler -> can indicate if the presentation was successful
+		-> can indicate if the presenter wants to be notified before the message is removed from the queue (to f.ex.allow for deletion of notifications)
 	-> can indicate a user's choice for `OCSyncIssue`s

 ### ResponseHandler
 - handle messages that have received a response
 - indicate if a message was handled
-	-> if it was handled, is removed from the queue
+	-> if it was handled, is marked as removed from the queue

 ### AutoResolver
 - attempt automatic handling of messages